Check if you need to register for Aggregates Levy and change your registration details.

 Who needs to register

-You must register for Aggregates Levy if you commercially exploit aggregate in the UK.
+You need to register for Aggregates Levy if you commercially exploit aggregate.

-You won’t need to register or pay Aggregates Levy for any aggregate that’s subjected to commercial exploitation if:
+You do not need to register or pay the levy for any aggregate that’s commercially exploited if:

 - it’s specifically exempt